Gerg-L/spicetify-nix/docs/custom-apps.md

 ];
 ```

-Almost all customApp PR's will be merged quickly view the git history of
+Almost all customApp PR's will be merged quickly, view the git history of
 /pkgs/apps.nix for PR examples

 ## Official Apps